pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

 Will show the commonest hit addresses first of all.

+     sort -nr -k2 hotspots

+Will show the number of clock cycles spent at each address.

 ## Stdio and File I/O

 Ticks provides a full stdio that will output to the console, alongside this, file I/O is supported as well.